Robust Renal Mass Segmentation on CT: A Validation Study of an AI-Based Framework: Methods

 \subsubsection{Merging of training datasets}

 To combine the KiTS23 dataset with the Kidney Abnormality dataset from Radboudumc (hereafter referred to as the Radboudumc training dataset), a few adjustments were made.
-The primary difference between the datasets lies in their annotation protocols, for full annotation protocols see \cite{heller_2021, heller_2023, mamani_2023}.
+The primary difference between the datasets lies in their annotation protocols, for full annotation protocols see \citep{heller_2021, heller_2023, mamani_2023}.
 The KiTS23 dataset distinguishes between cysts and tumors, while in the Radboudumc dataset these categories were combined.
 To ensure consistency across datasets, the cyst and tumor masks in the KiTS23 dataset were merged into one category, aligning with the Radboudumc dataset.
-This resulted in the semantic segmentation task of background, kidney, and abnormality.
+Besides practical challenges, the clinical boundary between renal tumors and cysts is inherently ambiguous.
+Kidney lesions include malignant solid tumors, benign solid masses (e.g., oncocytoma) \citep{kang_2014}, and cystic masses ranging from simple cysts (Bosniak categories I and II) to complex lesions with malignant potential (Bosniak categories III and IV) \citep{silverman_2019}.
+In this study, we therefore define the semantic segmentation task of background, kidney, and renal masses.

 Secondly, the annotation protocols for the kidney region differ between the two datasets: KiTS includes the hilum as part of the kidney region, whereas Radboudumc excludes it.
 An example illustrating these differences is provided in Figure~\ref{fig:annotation-protocol}.
 We decided not to re-annotate either of the kidney regions.